Connecting a Magento 1.x (Community, Professional, or Enterprise) account to ShipStation requires three separate steps:

 Next, select Selling Channels and then Store Setup from the sidebar on the left.

 Then, click on the Connect a Store or Marketplace button and select "Magento".

-Here, enter the username, API key you copied, and the URL for your store and then test the connection.
-(If you are using a Magento Multi-Store set up, you'll need a special store URL for each Magento store you add.)
+Note: If you are using a Magento Multi-Store set up, you'll need a special store URL for each Magento store you add.

 NOTE: If you need your weights to import from Magento as kilograms, please reach out to our support team.
-This is an account wide settings change that we can enable for you, but it will affect every store, order, and product weight in your ShipStation account.
+This is an account-wide setting change that we can enable for you, but it will affect every store, order, and product weight in your ShipStation account.